Getting help if you are a young carer

 - supporting an Adult Carer to help them cope better with their caring responsibility, so that the Young Carer can reduce the amount of care they provide

-A Young Carers Assessment is where we will talk to you to find out how you feel about looking after someone and to find out how we can provide help and support.
+At the assessment we talk to you to find out how you feel about looking after someone and to find out how we can provide help and support.
 To do this, a family support worker will:

 - ask about the care needs of the person who has a health, or alcohol/drug concern and who helps them, or could help them in the future.